Nov 2017 Update: This strategy continues to work for me. Last month I grossed $631 (5 blogs set up). I feel like I’m my own mini WordPress agency now.

 But wait, I don’t know how to set up WordPress!

 If that’s you, then obviously you need to learn the ropes first.
 With Bluehost every account comes with “1-click WordPress” install, though you still need to learn how to install themes and plugins from the WordPress dashboard.
-There are lots of tutorials on this, beginning with this one.
+There are lots of tutorials on this, just do a search on Google.
 Once you’ve gotten the basics down, try to anticipate what type of help your friends may need from you after you hand over their blog, and learn those skills as well.

 Pro Tip: Hire someone from Fiver when you get stuck with a particular WordPress set up.
 The site has come to my rescue more than a few times for WordPress related issues.
 You’d be amazed at the amount of expertise at your fingertips if you’re willing to pay just a little for help.